In this chapter, we will look at some of the units of measurement that are popular for teams using relative estimation, including:

 NUT is considered a little flamboyant and places the emphasis on the arbitrary and "made-up" nature of this unit of time.
 It is clearly an artificial unit and not real time.

-When using relative estimation, estimate in units other than calendar time.
+When using relative estimation, estimate in units other than days.

 Popular units of measurement for relative estimation are: